-Any excuse to go out (dress up!) and spend quality time together is a win in our book.
+I know Valentine’s Day is always a love/hate type of thing, but honestly, any excuse to go out, dress up and spend quality time together is a win in our book!

-I always get lot’s of questions around this time of year asking for restaurant recommendations and ideas for things to do to celebrate the holiday, so I wanted to refresh this post with our big list of favorites–whether you’re celebrating Galentine’s with your best girlfriends or with your significant other, I promise you’ll find a lot of Valentine’s Day Chicago inspiration in this list ?
+And I always get lots of questions around this time of year asking for restaurant recommendations and ideas for things to do to celebrate the holiday, so I wanted to refresh this post with our big list of favorites–whether you’re hanging with your best girlfriends or with your significant other, I promise you’ll find a lot of Valentine’s Day Chicago inspiration in this list!

-(Or, let’s be honest, this is a really good list for any other day besides Valentine’s Day too!)
-I linked to all these Google Maps locations so you can star away until your heart is content!
+(I also linked to all these Google Maps locations so you can star away until your heart is content!)

 Valentine’s Day Events + Fun Date Ideas: